Rajiv Gandhi: Foreign policy

 Alas, nuclear weapons are not the only weapons of mass destruction.
 New knowledge is being generated in the life sciences.
 Military applications of these developments could rapidly undermine the existing convention against the military use of biological weapons.
 The ambit of our concern must extend to all means of mass annihilation.

 This was based on his prior historic speech before the Japanese National Diet on 29 November 1985, in which he said:

 Let us remove the mental partitions which obstruct the ennobling vision of the human family linked together in peace and prosperity.
 The Buddha's message of compassion is the very condition of human survival in our age.

 The foiled bid of India recently to enter the Nuclear Suppliers Group, echoed his policy of non-proliferation to be linked to universal disarmament, which the World Nuclear Association refuses to recognise; non-proliferation being seen by India as essentially a weapon of the arms control regime, of the big nuclear powers as United States, Russia, United Kingdom, France, and China.

+In December 1988, Gandhi visited the People's Republic of China, becoming the first Indian prime minister to do so since Jawaharlal Nehru in 1954.
+During the visit, he met with Chinese paramount leader Deng Xiaoping, and the two sides agreed to establish a Joint Working Group to seek a solution to the long-standing border dispute and to expand cooperation in cultural, educational and scientific fields.
+In a joint communiqué, both governments agreed to maintain "peace and tranquility" along the border areas, while Gandhi acknowledged that Tibet was an internal affair of China.